Em xinh "say hi": Production history

-At the finale of the show Anh trai "say hi" on September 14, 2024, after the remake of the show's theme song "The Stars" with the participation of five female artists Pháo, Juky San, Liz Kim Cuong, 52 Hz and My My, producer Vie Channel officially announced the launch of the female version of the show called Em xinh "say hi".
-At the 4th concert of Anh trai "say hi" (season 1) took place on December 9, 2024.
-This show was revealed to be on air from April 2025, and will be a music show exclusively for female artists.
+At the finale of the show Anh trai "say hi" on September 14, 2024, after the remake of the show's theme song "The Stars" with the participation of five female artists Pháo, Juky San, Liz Kim Cương, 52Hz and Mỹ Mỹ, producer Vie Channel officially announced the launch of the female version of the show called Em xinh "say hi".
+At the 4th concert of Anh trai "say hi" (season 1) took place on December 9, 2024, it was revealed that the show would air in April 2025.
 On March 19, 2025, the producers announced the show's new air date of May 31, 2025, one month later than expected.

-On April 1, 2025, Tran Thanh was announced as the host of Em xinh "say hi" through the show's official fanpage.
-Like the show Anh trai "say hi", he will play a connecting role to help the audience better understand the stories, passions and ambitions of the artists participating in the show.
+On April 1, 2025, Trấn Thành was announced as the host of Em xinh "say hi" through the show's official social media.
+Like Anh trai "say hi", he will play a connecting role to help the audience better understand the stories, passions and ambitions of the artists participating in the show.
 On the same evening, JustaTee was also announced as the show's music director - the person responsible for music production, in charge of professional issues to ensure that the groups can fully express each person's talent and personality and bring outstanding performances.
 Other characters in the show's crew include stage director Vuong Khang and fashion director Kye Nguyen.

-The official launch and fan meeting were held at Thiso Mall, Ho Chi Minh City on the afternoon of May 14, 2025, with the appearance of 28 out of 30 artists participating in the show.
-Similar to the "say hi" version of Anh trai, more than 50 songs in "say hi" Em xinh were all composed completely new with more than 20 musicians and music producers in charge.
-The teaser for the show's theme song, "The Real Aura", was announced on the same day, and the official MV was released on May 28.
+To gear for the launch of the show, a press conference were held at Thiso Mall, Ho Chi Minh City on the afternoon of May 14, 2025, with the appearance of 28 out of 30 artists participating in the show.
+Similar to the previous male counterpart, all of the songs would be newly made, with more than 20 musicians and music producers in charge.
+The teaser for the show's theme song, "The Real Aura", was released on the same day, with the official music video was released on May 28.